leximch/al-folio/_posts/2018-12-09-affective_solidarities.md

 ---
-title: "Should Women Be Angry?
-Provisional Emotions and Affective Queer Solidarities"
+title: "Are All Women Angry About This?
+Notes on Identity Politics and Affective Solidarities"
 date: 2018-11-05 12:50:00 Z
 layout: post
 author: Alexandra Chace